Cancel anytime

 Core Business Areas

-- Battery Recycling: ABTC develops and operates recycling technologies to recover critical battery materials like lithium, nickel, cobalt, and manganese from end-of-life batteries and manufacturing scrap.
+- Battery Recycling: Recycling end-of-life batteries and manufacturing scrap to recover critical battery materials like lithium, nickel, cobalt, and manganese.

 Leadership and Structure